x-api

 OAuth 1.0a (User Context)

-Required for: posting tweets, managing account, DMs.
+Required for: posting tweets, managing account, DMs, and any write flow.

 # Environment setup — source before use

-export X_API_KEY="your-api-key"
+export X_CONSUMER_KEY="your-consumer-key"

-export X_API_SECRET="your-api-secret"
+export X_CONSUMER_SECRET="your-consumer-secret"

 export X_ACCESS_TOKEN="your-access-token"

-export X_ACCESS_SECRET="your-access-secret"
+export X_ACCESS_TOKEN_SECRET="your-access-token-secret"

 import os